 In the first image below I am wearing a tight t-shirt – and I almost have a muffin top and my belly is visible (even if I tried to take it in and hold my breath).
 So I am sure the blouses in the other three images are more suitable to hide my belly.

 Blouses and T-shirts with a tied hemband just below the waist look very good.
 As in the case of a dress, the overlap masks the stomach and sides, without making the whole image larger.
-This option is better suited for straight pants and skirts and is wonderful combined with jeans and short pants.
+This option is better suited for straight pants and skirts and is wonderfully combined with jeans and short pants.

-Do not exclude all kinds of decorative layering, also twinsets, shirts and capes worn over the tops and T-shirts.
+Do not exclude all kinds of decorative layering, also twinsets, shirts, and capes worn over the tops and T-shirts.
 The layering slims and distracts from shortcomings because it has double the layers.

 Consider patterns with peplums or pleats starting from the waistline.

 Try to shift the focus to other parts of your body: for example, wear a blouse with a décolleté, or pay special attention to shoes and accessories to distract from your belly.
 If you have a beautiful bust, neckline, and cellulite-free arms, you might want to accentuate these parts of your body with embroidery, applique, nice trims, decorative accents, buttons, collars, etc. (Options are practically endless.)